Codeception/codeception.github.com/_posts/2013-07-31-nothing-is-untestable-aspect-mock.markdown

 To get the code tested, you should always keep in mind how you would write a test for it.
 We know unit testing requires some good practices to follow and bad practices to avoid.

-For example, you should not use singletones.
+For example, you should not use singletons.
 They are bad.
 Why?
-Singletones can't be tested.
+Code that use singletons can't be tested.

-But what if we could test singletones:
+But what if we could mock singletons:

 {% highlight php %}
 <?php